5 Ways to Have a Happy and Healthy EasterArticle posted in: Lifestyle

 1. Get an Alternative

 If you’ve got a sweet tooth, it’s a wise idea to make your own Easter candy.
-Our keto friendly recipe for Peanut Butter Cups contains just six wholesome ingredients.
+Our low-carb recipe for Peanut Butter Cups contains just six wholesome ingredients.
 It’s fun to bring these little treats to life, so have your hunny bunny or kiddos help.
 We use a six-count muffin tin to keep the cups in place, but any size muffin tray will do.
 You could also throw the filling into the fridge to harden up, then shape it into Easter eggs before dipping into the melted chocolate.
 If you’re not a fan of peanut butter, you can easily swap in a different nut butter that you enjoy.
 There are plenty of options, such as almond butter, sunflower seed butter or cashew butter.
-Click here for nine nut butters for your keto kitchen! >
+Click here for nine nut butters for your low-carb kitchen! >

 2. A Better Basket